-Parameter Description and values Snapshot reserve Percentage of storage space on the service reserved for snapshots.
-Automatic resource adjustment Controls automatic adjustment of a storage resource, according to the settings of a service, to which the resource is attached.
+Parameter Description and values Automatic resource adjustment Controls automatic adjustment of a storage resource, according to the settings of a service, to which the resource is attached.
 For example, when adding existing storage pools to a service with certain over-provisioning and snapshot settings, the pool sizes will be changed to match the service requirements.
 To prevent this, disable the automatic resource adjustment.
 This parameter is always On for VVOL-enabled services.
-VVOL Service Enables VVOL functionality for the service.
-A VVOL-enabled service does not support IBM Real-time Compression.
+VVOL Service Enables virtual volume functionality for the service.
+The virtual volume functionality is supported by the IBM XIV (11.5.1 or later) and IBM Spectrum Virtualize/Storwize (7.6 or later) storage systems.
+An XIV VVOL-enabled service does not support IBM Real-time Compression.